logzio/documentation/docs/shipping/Code/go.md

 ### Add metric instruments

-Add a required metric instrument to your code.
+Add a required metric intrument to your code.
 Below are the available metric instruments and their code definition.

 The exporter uses the `simple` selector's `NewWithHistogramDistribution()`.
 This means that the instruments are mapped to aggregations as shown in the table below.